Lehigh County, Pennsylvania

 Lehigh County (/ˈliːhaɪ/; Pennsylvania Dutch: Lechaa Kaundi) is a county in the Commonwealth of Pennsylvania.
 As of the 2020 census, the county's population was 374,557.
 Its county seat is Allentown, the state's third-largest city after Philadelphia and Pittsburgh.

-Along with Northampton County to its east, the two counties combine to form the Lehigh Valley region of eastern Pennsylvania, the third-largest metropolitan area of Pennsylvania with a population of 861,889 as of 2020.
+Lehigh County combines with Northampton County to its east to form the Lehigh Valley region of eastern Pennsylvania, the third-largest metropolitan area of Pennsylvania, with a population of 861,889 as of 2020.
 Lehigh County is one of the fastest-growing counties in Pennsylvania and the more highly populated of the two counties.
-Both counties are part of the Philadelphia television market, the fourth-largest television market in the nation.
+Both counties are part of the Philadelphia television market, the fifth-largest television market in the nation.

 The county is named for the Lehigh River, a 109 mi tributary of the Delaware River, which flows through Lehigh County.
 During the Industrial Revolution, the Lehigh River served a vital role in the nation's development by offering one of the first transportation and trading routes for mining products, including anthracite, iron, manganese, limestone, and ultimately manufactured steel products.

 Lehigh County falls geographically between two Pennsylvania Appalachian mountain ridges, Blue Mountain to the county's north and South Mountain to its south.
 Lehigh County borders Montgomery County to its south, Bucks County to its southeast, Northampton County to its east, Carbon County to its north, Schuylkill County to its northwest, and Berks County to its southwest.

 The county is located 64 mi northwest of Philadelphia and 93 mi west of New York City.